Skip to content

 Formula field character limit3,900 characters (compiled size 5,000)

-Cross-object referencesUp to 10 levels (spanning relationships)
+Cross-object referencesUp to 10 unique relationships per object (spanning relationships)

 Formula fields per objectNo hard limit, but impacts performance